 This view lists tickets that have breached the update time SLA since it requires tickets to have the ‘sla_update_breached’ tag.
 What’s more, if you only want managers to see this view, you could restrict it to a group of users or individuals.

-Using Advanced Analytics (on Plus and Enterprise plans), you can create a report that shows the percentage of tickets that breached SLAs by filtering tickets with the SLA tags that are applied by automations.
+Using Advanced Analytics (on Professional and Enterprise plans), you can create a report that shows the percentage of tickets that breached SLAs by filtering tickets with the SLA tags that are applied by automations.